jeremytammik/tbc/a/2017_os_projects.md

 This looks like an absolutely brilliant project and a great piece of work.
 Thanks ever so much to Christopher for picking it up, tackling and sharing it.
-It has some slight similarity Are you aware ofto my own RvtSamples project, as aged and old-fashioned as many of the SDK samples.
+It has some slight similarity to my own RvtSamples project, as aged and old-fashioned as many of the SDK samples.
-That enables launching all the Revit SDK external commands, but implements a much more primitive UI and provides no built-in access to the sample documentation.
+That enables launching all the Revit SDK external commands but implements a more primitive UI and provides no built-in access to the sample documentation.
 The new sample browser also supports external applications as well as external commands!
 Great job!